If your in search of the best Irish bands, you’ll find something to make your ears happy below!

 Notably designing their own artwork (the group met when working together at a Dublin advertising agency), they established their own record label.

-The top Irish bands: which ones have we missed?
+What top Irish bands have we missed?